 “I started my business to provide care to patients.
 The business started out fine, but lately, we started to decline a bit.
 I’m worried about this.
 I’m not sure if it’s just a temporary blip or if it is a sign of something more serious”

 Jill has a successful dental practice.
 The business had been going well, but recently, it has started to decline slightly.
 She still has enough cash to pay her bills, but she’s starting to get worried.
 She doesn’t want this trend to continue.

 At one point or another, all businesses face Jill’s challenge.
-It’s often helpful to go back to the fundamentals to what working and what could use a refresh.
+It’s often helpful to go back to the fundamentals of what working and what could use a refresh.